56azalea/Ramen-One-click/README.md

 1. `review/` is a blueprint and a wireframe for Customer, where the user can post a review for a product to the DB.
 1. `__init__.py/` is a python file that contains some set up for the application. webapp is the connected user and full_db is the connected database.
 This file imports the various routes -- four wireframes mentioned above.
 Blueprints for each wireframe is registered, which have '/ramen_oneclick' as a common url prefix.

+### `app.py/`
+app.py file creates the app object using the local host and port 4000.

+## `docker-compose.yml/`
+This yml file configures the webserver container as well as the mySQL container.
+The webserver container maps the host port to 8001 to container port 4000.
+The mySQL container maps the host port 3200 to container port 3306.
+It uses the db and db root passwords from `secrets/` folder.

 ## How to setup and start the containers